Hominoid Psychology Research Group

 Class of '16, Lab Manager '16-'17

-Education Fellow at Population Connection.
+Law student at Vermont Law School.
 Ben worked with different adult dog populations as an undergraduate with the lab.
 For his thesis, titled "Comparison of temperament and social cognition in juvenile dogs and wolves", Ben studied the differences between dog and wolf puppies.
-After graduating, Ben worked as the lab coordinator in the Hare Lab for one year before moving to D.C. to work with Population Connection.
+After graduating, Ben worked as the lab coordinator in the Hare Lab for one year before moving to D.C. to work with Population Connection and then attending law school.

 Class of '13, Lab Manager '13-'15